papyrusglobal/papyrus-doc-network/doc/staking.rst

 **Why we implemented token staking in Papyrus Network?**

 Token staking is the method to allocate network bandwidth to specific user or application developer needs.
-We use idea of toknisation to manage network resources and avoid network flood and sybil attacks on the network.
+We use idea of tokenisation to manage network resources and avoid network flood and sybil attacks on the network.

 There is a fixed amount of network bandwidth tokens issued at every point in time (every block formed in the network).
 Imagine that to get right to use X% of network bandwidth you have to freeze X% of issued tokens, making them unavailable to transfers and any other usage.
 You can always unfreeze them by requesting that, but you will have to wait 3 days and will lose ability to use X% of network bandwidth.
 That is the simple illustration, how network bandwidth may be tokenised with fixed amount of tokens.